Holographic complexity for black branes with momentum relaxation: EMA theory with momentum relaxation

 This result provides strong motivations to investigate the vanishing of complexity growth rate at some finite temperature other than zero.
-For $\beta=\beta_{max}$, actually this is a minimum temperature, i.e. $T_{min}={r_h}/{2\pi}$.
-Therefore, from the equation (\ref{lbs}) we expect that the variation of the complexity becomes zero in this temperature only in the Lloyd limit.
+For $\beta\!=\!\beta_{max}$ this is a minimum temperature given by $T_{min}\!=\!{r_h}/{2\pi}$.
+Therefore, from Eq.~(\ref{lbs}) we expect that the variation of the complexity becomes zero in this temperature only in the Lloyd limit.
 There is a similar discussion on the temperature for resistivity and conductivity of field theories which are dual to EMA-Dilaton theories in Ref. \cite{Gouteraux:2014hca}.

-We also note that regardless of the unphysical values obtained for the mass, in the case of $T<T_{min}$ or $\beta>\beta_{max}$, we observed that equation $f(r)=0$ has two real positive roots and the geometry have a causal structure similar to that encountered for charged AdS black holes.
-We have plotted the behavior of blackening factor $f(r)$ for different values of $\beta$ in Fig.~(\ref{f3}), for instance in four-dimensional spacetime.
+We also note that regardless of the unphysical values obtained for the mass, in the case of $T<T_{min}$ or $\beta>\beta_{max}$, we observed that equation $f(r)=0$ has two real positive roots and the geometry have a causal structure similar to that encountered for the charged black holes.
+We have plotted the behavior of the blackening factor $f(r)$ in four dimensions for different values of $\beta$ in Fig.~(\ref{f3}).
 The case that happens here is denoted by the solid red curve in figure.
-Studying the complexity growth rate for this charged-like geometry similar to what was done in the previous subsection, we find that $d{\mathcal{C}_A/dt}$ vanishes at late times.
+Studying the complexity growth rate for this charged-like geometry similar to what was done in the previous subsection, we find that $\dot{\mathcal{C}}_A$ vanishes at late times.
 It has been shown in Ref. \cite{Chapman:2016hwi} that a similar thing happens in the case of AdS black holes with hyperbolic geometry.
-For temperatures below $T=1/(2\pi L)$, the small hyperbolic black holes (i.e. $r_h < L$) have a causal structure similar to that of charged AdS black holes and the rate of growth of complexity at late times vanishes.
-In fact, though we consider the AdS branes with planar geometry ($k=0$) in (\ref{sol1}), for $\beta=\beta_{max}$ the neutral brane metric behaves as well as a hyperbolic geometry ($k=-1$).
+For temperatures below $T=1/(2\pi L)$, the small hyperbolic black holes (i.e. $r_h < L$) have a causal structure similar to that of charged AdS black holes and the late time limit of $\dot{\mathcal{C}}_A$ goes to zero.
+In fact, though we consider the AdS branes with planar geometry in (\ref{sol1}), for $\beta=\beta_{max}$ the neutral brane metric behaves as well as a hyperbolic geometry (see appendix \ref{appA}).